simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 * all Run2020 sensor
 * (additional/ older sensors can be added on request)

-The detector name in the geometry file is used to determine the tag, that is used to identify the sensor in the datastream:
+The detector name in the geometry file is used to determine the tag which identifies the sensor in the datastream:

 [mydetetcor_TAG]